 At LWIS-CiS, the Lebanese National Curriculum, the International Baccalaureate Diploma Programme and the American High School program are on offer; the Lebanese National Curriculum culminating with the Lebanese Baccalaureate Diploma and the American High School Program culminating with the American High School Diploma.
 We are now a an authorized International Baccalaureate World School for the Diploma Programme (IB DP).

 In the Middle and Senior School sections, learners follow the American High School Program or the Lebanese Baccalaureate Program.
-LWIS-CiS offers a flexible, multi-leveled program of studies in all subjects, leading to the Advanced Placement exams (AP), and an array of electives.
+LWIS-CiS offers a flexible, multi-leveled program of studies in all subjects, leading to the American Hight school diploma or IBDP program, and an array of electives.

 LWIS-CiS students learn Arabic, English, and French from the age of three and are offered Spanish in Senior School.
 LWIS-CiS offers English as a Second Language for non-English speaking learners and has a Support Department for learners who are academically challenged.
 This allows the school to provide support for those who need it both in and outside the classroom.